Table of contents

 Or, are you looking for fresh tips for how to keep your eating healthy, to spice things up?

 We had formed lots of good habits for healthy eating while we were traveling, and those stuck with us even after we returned home.
 Among these were a conscious effort to stay hydrated, shopping with an emphasis on local produce (fruits and vegetables) and cooking whenever possible.

 This may take a switch of a mindset, so to speak, but think of your healthy eating as contributing to and directly affecting your success as a remote worker.
 Food should make you feel great, instead of groggy.

 When we’re not in the kitchen, we’re aiming to conquer all the ways we can eat healthy while working from home and eliminate any doubts about wellness in our diets.

 Healthy eating combats illness, fatigue and other bad habits, which are all especially important when working from home.
-Could that be why health for work-from-home professionals is a hot trend for working from home in 2020?
+Could that be why health for work-from-home professionals is a trend for working from home in 2021?